Good to Know

 It is not mandated by federal law, and Arizona does not require employers to provide paid or unpaid vacation leave.
 Employers have the discretion to offer vacation leave and may set their own policies regarding accrual, usage, and payout upon termination.

-Not mandated by law.
+Paid time off is not mandated by law.

 Maternity, paternity, and parental leave are not state-mandated in Arizona but are covered under the federal Family and Medical Leave Act (FMLA) for eligible employees.
 See more information about leave entitlements in the US in our federal guide.